enparadigm/sharpsell-documentations/sdk_versioned_docs/version-5.x.xx/platform/iOS/adding-sharpsell-sdk-ios.md

 ## Testing Sharpsell in iOS Simulators

 To run in iOS Simulators, we need to use debug version.
-So, if you are testing the app in the simulator then use XCFramrworks which is available in Debug Folder and replace those into the project as mentioned above.
+So, if you are testing the app in the simulator then use XCFrameworks which is available in Debug Folder and replace those into the project as mentioned above.

 :::danger Use Release framework for release build